ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 where `nestedObject` is the name of the field in the destination object.

-This feature allows to **transform an object keeping the data from different sources**.
+This feature allows us to **transform an object keeping the data from different sources**.

 To better explain this function let's assume that the `ToBean` (defined above) should be transformed as follow:
-- `name` field value has be taken from the `FromBean` object
+- `name` field value has been taken from the `FromBean` object
-- `nestedObject` field value has be taken from the `FromBean2` object
+- `nestedObject` field value has been taken from the `FromBean2` object

 the objective can be reached by doing:
 ```java